hpca-uji/SpMV-CNN-Model/README.md

 ## Hyperparameter search

-The script `spmv_cnn_hyperas.py` performs the hypeparameter search via the Hyperas tool.
+The script `spmv_cnn_hyperas.py` performs the hyperparameter search via the Hyperas tool.
 This script requires the hdf5 file dataset in the directory dataset/train and produces both a `best_model_*.json` and `best_run_*.json` files in the results/models/ directory containing the model structure and hyperparameters of the best performing configuration.